 As ordered reported by the House Committee on Education and the Workforce on February 2, 2016

 H.R.
-4294, the Strengthening Access to Valuable Education and Retirement Support Act of 2015, would amend the section of the Internal Revenue Code that prohibits self-dealing transactions by fiduciaries of certain tax-favored plans, including employer-sponsored retirement plans, individual retirement accounts, and health savings accounts.
-The bill would add a definition of investment advice to that section of the Internal Revenue Code.
-The bill also would add a new statutory exemption related to investment advice that a fiduciary can provide to those tax-favored plans, plan participants, or beneficiaries.
+4293, the Affordable Retirement Advice Protection Act, would amend portions of the Employee Retirement Income Security Act of 1974 (ERISA) that prohibit self-dealing transactions by fiduciaries of employer-sponsored retirement plans.
+The bill would add a definition of investment advice to ERISA.
+The bill also would add a new statutory exemption related to investment advice that a fiduciary can provide to those plans, plan participants, or beneficiaries.
 Among other provisions, H.R.
-4294 would change requirements regarding disclosure of potential compensation accruing to the fiduciary or an affiliate.
+4293 would change requirements regarding disclosure of potential compensation accruing to the fiduciary or an affiliate.

-The staff of the Joint Committee on Taxation (JCT) estimates that the bill would have a negligible effect on revenues over the 2016-2026 period.
+CBO and the staff of the Joint Committee on Taxation (JCT) estimate that the bill would have a negligible effect on revenues over the 2017-2026 period.
 Enacting the bill would not affect direct spending.
 Because enacting H.R.
-4294 would affect revenues, pay-as-you-go procedures apply.
+4293 would affect revenues, pay-as-you-go procedures apply.

-JCT has determined that the bill contains no intergovernmental or private-sector mandates as defined in the Unfunded Mandates Reform Act.
+H.R.
+4293 contains no intergovernmental or private-sector mandates as defined in the Unfunded Mandates Reform Act and would impose no costs on state, local, or tribal governments.